 Late submission penalty

-A late submission penalty of $200 is imposed immediately once the GST return is not filed by the due date.
+A late submission penalty of $200 is imposed immediately when the GST return is not filed by the due date.

-A further penalty of $200 is imposed for every completed month that the GST F5/F8 return is not filed.
+A further penalty of $200 is imposed for every completed month that the GST F5/F8 return remains outstanding.
 The maximum penalty amount for each outstanding F5/F8 return is $10,000.
-You must pay the late submission penalty along with the GST payments (if any).
+You must pay the late submission penalty alongside any GST payments due.

 Paying the late submission penalty